30 Picturesque Places to Visit in Nepal

 Bhaktapur

-The Khumai Danda trek, also known as the Great Machhapuchhre Trail, is a short and sweet trek in the Annapurna region.
+The Khumai Danda Trek, also known as the Great Machhapuchhre Trail, is short and sweet in the Annapurna region.
 It offers a mesmerizing journey through the stunning landscapes of the Himalayas, providing an alternative experience to the popular Mardi Himal Trek.
 The trek provides dynamic and ever-changing landscapes, from lush forests and terraced fields to rugged mountain trails and alpine meadows.

 Khumai Danda trek